huseyinbattal3469/egik-atis-uygulamasi/README.md

-Here's a draft of your `README.md` file for the `egik-atis-uygulamasi` project:

----

 # Egik Atis Uygulamasi

 This project is a C# Windows Forms application named **Egik Atis Uygulamasi**.
 It was developed as part of a university project at Balikesir University.
 The application simulates the physics of projectile motion, allowing users to input the initial velocity and angle of a projectile to calculate its flight duration, maximum height, and range.